victorananias/simple-php-orm/README.md

 ## Getting Started

-- look at the `example.php` file to see how to implement this ORM
+- look at the `example.php` file to see how to use